AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 **Setting up the Temperature Probe and Pressure Sensor**
 1. Configure the temperature probe and pressure sensor as directed by the procedure laid out in the [AguaClara Tutorial Wiki](https://aguaclara.github.io/aguaclara_tutorial/research/procoda.html), beginning with the line "Connect a sensor".

+**Setting up the Dissolved Oxygen Probes** **[Done]**
+1. Configure the Dissolved Oxygen probe as directed by the procedure laid out in the [Enviromental Engineering Lab Textbook](https://monroews.github.io/EnvEngLabTextbook/ProCoDA/ProCoDA.html#heading-procoda-dissolved-oxygen), under ProCodA, DIssolved Oxygen, beginning with the line "Dissolved oxygen diffuses".

+Note: Make sure that there are no bubbles present in the membrane of the DO Probe as this will affect the DO readings.

 **Optional Precaution**
 1. Obtain a hammer.
 If the fluidized bed does not fluidize, but instead begins to travel up the reactor as a single unit, use the hammer to tap against the PVC pipe and disperse the sand bed as necessary.